Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Introduction

 In each country public procurement is an important and complex sector of the economy.
 In 2017 in Russia, the annual total volume of public procurement was 36.5 trillion rubles, which amounts to around a third of the annual GDP.
 A majority of contracts in Russian procurement are awarded through auctions, which in theory allocates the contract to the most efficient firm at the lowest possible price.
 In practice, however, certain tacit manipulations can corrupt the outcome both in terms of efficiency of allocation and the contract price.

-In this paper we study ``requests for quotations`` -- small and frequent online first price sealed-bid procurement auctions.
-These auctions can suffer from \textbf{bid leakage} -- the corruption scheme where procurer illegally provides his favored participant with the information about the bids of the other participants.
+In this paper we study `requests for quotations` -- small and frequent first price sealed-bid procurement auctions.
+These auctions can suffer from \textbf{bid leakage} -- the corruption scheme where the procurer illegally provides his favored participant with the information about the bids of the other participants so that he can respond optimally.
 Our goal is to estimate how widespread bid leakage is in general and to determine how likely it is that each particular auction has been affected by bid leakage.

-We analyze the dataset containing more than 1.4 mln Russian requests for quotations.
+We analyze the dataset containing more than 600000 Russian requests for quotations.
 The dataset covers all the auctions that took place from January 2014 to March 2018 and is extracted from the online database.\footnote{ftp://ftp.zakupki.gov.ru/}

-Our work is inspired by \cite{andreyanov2016corruption} who observed the patterns that are likely to reflect rational behavior of the favoured participant that received leaked bids (see Figure 1): these participants are \\ (1) bidding last, \\ (2) bidding close to the deadline, and \\ (3) winning by a small margin.
+Our work is inspired by \cite{andreyanov2016corruption} who observed the patterns that are likely to reflect rational behavior of the favoured participant that received leaked bids (see Figure~1): these participants are \\ (1) bidding last, \\ (2) bidding close to the deadline, and \\ (3) winning by a small margin.

 The intuition behind these three patterns in auctions with bid leakage is straightforward.
 First, the only way for the unfair participant to know every other bid and ensure her win is to bid the last, hence pattern (1).
 Similarly, she delays bidding as much as possible to lower the risks of not being the last, hence pattern (2).
 As she aims for the highest profit, she slightly undercuts the current best bid, hence pattern (3).